 Although the salad and herb markets tend to dominate the vertical farming at the moment, before becoming too reliant on this type of crop, it’s obviously wise to check that there are not too many competing vertical farms in your geographical region who are all growing the same thing, as this could result in over-supply which will push the price down.

 Certainly, it’s a good idea to explore other options, such as out that soft fruit and berries, which tend to sell at a premium offseason.

-Another potentially profitable option is producing ‘transplants’, a thriving sub-sector where vertical farmers take advantage of the high germination rate achievable in a controlled environment and sell starter plants on to commercial field and greenhouse growers.
+Another potentially profitable option is producing ‘transplants’, a thriving sub-sector where vertical farmers take advantage of the high germination rate achievable in a controlled environment and sell starter plants onto commercial field and greenhouse growers.

-Organic profits are the future
+Organic profits are the future in vertical farms

 If you want to grow your revenue, achieving the right price for what you produce is paramount.
 This links back to crop selection, since certain crops command different price points, as discussed above.
-In fact, vertical farms are starting to command a slightly higher price for product already but it’s also crucial to be able to adapt to the right price point for each crop.
+In fact, vertical farms are starting to command a slightly higher price for products already but it’s also crucial to be able to adapt to the right price point for each crop.

 Sales of organic produce are soaring as consumers become more conscious of their health, with the organic food and drink market predicted to be worth $320bn by 2025.
 And with vertical farming able to provide the ‘organic approach’ for less cost, it will become more profitable, Price believes.